-Under securities and exchange board of India (Investment advisors) regulation of 2013 investment advisor means any person who for consideration, is engaged in the business of providing investment advice to client or other persons or group of persons and includes any person who holds out himself as an investment adviser, by whatever name called.
+Under the securities and exchange board of India (Investment advisors) regulation of 2013 investment advisor means any person who for consideration, is engaged in the business of providing investment advice to a client or other persons or group of persons and includes any person who holds out himself as an investment adviser, by whatever name called.
 He is any person or group that makes investment recommendations or conducts securities analysis in return for a fee.
-They also referred as financial advisor.
-Will help you register as a investor adviser.
+They are also referred to as financial advisors.
+Will help you register as an investment adviser.

 Provided that the investment advice for the purpose of IA regulations doesn’t include investment advice given through newspaper, magazines, any electronic or broadcasting or telecommunications medium widely available to the public.
 But, one who make public appearance or make recommendations or offer an opinion concerning securities or public offers through public media while making recommendations through FAQs on SEBI (Investment Advisers) Regulations, 2013 to public media, are required to comply with the relevant provisions of SEBI (Research Analysts) Regulations, 2014.